 So I’ll conclude my rant by saying that now, even in my most desperate circumstances, I refuse to get my quesadillas from the Mexican restaurant downstairs.
 Instead, I try to keep all the makings in my fridge/freezer.

 Since I love them so much, I even experimented before the hour of 2am with this veggie inspired broccoli and cheddar variation.
-It’s a winning combination, just creative enough that you’d never find it on the menu at a Mexican restaurant that sells $3 margaritas.
+This healthy quesadilla recipe uses this winning combination, just creative enough that you’d never find it on the menu at a Mexican restaurant that sells $3 margaritas.

 - Olive oil